solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 An Azure Database for PostgreSQL Flexible Server has default databases:

 - **postgres** - The default database when a server is created.
 - **azure_maintenance** - This database is used to separate the processes that provide the managed service from user actions.
-Access to this database in not allowed.
+Access to this database is not allowed.

 ### Microsoft Entra Authentication

-In addition to basic PostgreSQL usernames and passwords, Azure Entra authentication can be used to login to the PostgreSQL instance.
+In addition to basic PostgreSQL usernames and passwords, Azure Entra authentication can be used to log in to the PostgreSQL instance.
 This must be enabled via the Portal, Azure CLI, PowerShell, or REST APIs.

 Once enabled, utilize basic Microsoft Entra flows to generate access tokens that are used as the password for the connection.

 There are some drawbacks to utilizing this approach.
 One such drawback is the token will expire typically after about 60 minutes.
-Unless a mechanism to re-try and get a new token is used, it is possible that long running operations my break after an hour.
+Unless a mechanism to re-try and get a new token is used, it is possible that long-running operations may break after an hour.

 Reference the pgAdmin retry using the **Advanced** tab and `password exec` feature in the [06-04-FunctionApp-MSI] developer lab.